 - Expanding faster than solely relying on direct sales.
 As learned from Sarah Wang at Supernode 2022, creating a pipeline of revenue that comes directly from partners protects your company in tumultuous times (and makes you more appealing to investors).

 - Reducing the costs of hiring, training, and retaining a direct marketing and sales team (i.e. lower customer acquisition costs).
 This comes in handy especially if the vendor is seeking global expansion.

 - Diversifying revenue streams (If you’re a SaaS company, you don’t want all your revenue concentrated with few customers.
 That’s risky business!
-You’ll want a diverse customer base in the event a large account cancels their contract.)
+You’ll want a diverse customer base in the event a large account cancels its contract.)

-- If exclusivity rights are negotiated, it offers more control and a competitive advantage (Think: If a reseller is a sole distributor in a given market, that means no other resellers can encroach on its turf).
+- If exclusivity rights are negotiated, it offers more control and competitive advantage (Think: If a reseller is a sole distributor in a given market, that means no other resellers can encroach on its turf).

 - Focusing on sales, distribution, and training without worrying about the messy “building a product” part.

 - Establishing credibility by associating with a product that has a strong brand reputation.

 - Revenue share, plus revenue generation from selling ancillary products and services.

 - Achieving KPIs and metrics can unlock additional perks from the vendor like bespoke training, strategic co-selling opportunities, product discounts, and more (This is where partner certifications and tiers help resellers shine bright among other partners.)